This article is part of a larger series on Payments.

 - Businesses wanting no monthly fee: Though PaymentCloud’s specific fees vary on a case-by-case basis, monthly fees are a part of the deal.
 If you’re looking for no monthly fee, you might check out one of our recommended free merchant accounts.

-- All-in-one payment processing: Lack of transparent pricing and needing a third-party for tools like payment gateways and virtual terminals prevented PaymentCloud from earning a higher score in this evaluation.
-If you need an all-inclusive solution, try Square or Stax by Fattmerchant.
+- All-in-one payment processing: You’ll need third-party integrations for tools like payment gateways and virtual terminals while using PaymentCloud.
+For an all-inclusive payment processing solution, try Square or Helcim.

-Unique to PaymentCloud when compared with other payment processors is its hands-on approach throughout the application process.
-Because it specializes in high-risk businesses and others with difficulty finding a processor, it assists businesses every step of the way.
-It also offers support post-setup, so you’re completely left to your own devices.
+PaymentCloud offers merchant services to low-, medium-, and high-risk businesses, but we find its hands-on approach throughout the application process unique from other competitors.
+Because PaymentCloud specializes in high-risk businesses and others with difficulty finding a processor, it assists businesses every step of the way.
+It also offers post-setup support, so you’re never completely left to your own devices.

 While many users complain about the lengthy and comprehensive application process, this is common for high-risk merchant account providers and payment processors.
 Plus, PaymentCloud offers pretty quick approvals.